How The Drugs Don't Work captured the mood of the nation in 1997

-We look back at one of Richard Ashcroft's most moving tracks.
+We look back at one of Richard Ashcroft's most moving and poignant tracks.

 The Verve's Urban Hymns stands out as one of the most important British albums of all time, with arguably almost every track achieving sonic perfection.